google/generative-ai-docs/demos/palm/web/mood-food/README.md

 Mood Food is a great way to find new recipes to try, and it's also a fun way to explore different cuisines and ingredients.

+Swiggy, an Indian online food ordering and delivery platform, expressed their excitement when considering the use cases made possible by experiences like MoodFood.

+**“We're excited about the potential of Generative AI to transform the way we interact with our customers and merchants on our platform.
+Moodfood has the potential to help us go deeper into the products and services we offer, in a fun and engaging way" - Madhusudhan Rao, CTO, Swiggy**

+Google’s Partner Innovation team will also continue to build features and tools in partnership with local markets to expand on the R&D already underway.

 ![mood-food-demo](./docs/mood_food_demo.gif)

 ## Table of contents